LumberjackMan/recipe-markdown/README.md

 # Notes

-You should definitly change the type of breadf you use, white bread is gross and unhealthy, but its all I had
+You should definitly change the type of bread you use, white bread is gross and unhealthy, but its all I had